asipyang/ng-bubble/README.md

 The [online demo](http://codepen.io/asip/pen/PNoBqo/) displays the usage of the templateUrl field and removeAllBubbles method.

 ### Animation
-The BubbleService support the animation hooks of *ng-enter* and *ng-leave* when create a bubble or remove it.
+The BubbleService support the animation hooks of *ng-enter* and *ng-leave* when creating a bubble or removing it.

 First, you should include `angular-animate.js` in your html.
 Second, add the **ngAnimate** as a dependency to your AngularJS module.